Seeding with Costly Network Information: Costs and benefits of network information

-We can study the value of network information by considering how the expected spread size from seeding the output of our algorithm increases with increasing number of input queries.
-Our simulations of spread sizes with increased queries on real networks indicate the existence of an inflection point, whereby the first few queries improve the performance significantly before hitting a plateau --- Figures \ref{fig:spread_size_vs_T_nrho_100} and \ref{fig:spread_size_vs_spread_query}.
-Therefore, we can extract the benefits of the network information using just a few spread queries.
-We present our simulation results on the University of Pennsylvania Facebook social network (Figure \ref{fig:penn_social_network}) that is the largest network in a dataset of Facebook social networks in 100 U.S. universities and colleges \cite{traud2012social}.
+We can study the value of network information by examining how the expected spread size changes as more queries are used to select the seeds; that is, we can vary $T$ and $\rho$ in our algorithms.
+In this section, simulations of spread sizes with increased queries on an empirical network indicate the existence of an inflection point, whereby the first few queries improve the performance significantly before hitting a notably diminished returns.
+When this is the case, we can extract the benefits of the network information using just a few queries.

+In particular, we conduct simulations with the Pennsylvania State University (Penn State) Facebook social network, with $41,536$ nodes, average degree $65.59$, and a total of $1,362,220$ edges.
+It is the largest network in a collection of Facebook social networks in 100 U.S. colleges and universities described by \cite{traud2012social}.
+Note that although the social network is known by the platform in advance, the friends lists are not available to, e.g., the electronic commerce companies that operate on the Facebook platform and can be collected through costly effort.